strawberry-graphql/strawberry-django/docs/guide/optimizer.md

 )
 ```

-!!! note
+> ![NOTE]

-    Even though `album__release_date` field was not selected here, it got selected
+> Even though `album__release_date` field was not selected here, it got selected
-    in the prefetch query later.
+> in the prefetch query later.
 Since Django caches known objects, we have to select it here or
-    else it would trigger extra queries latter.
+> else it would trigger extra queries latter.

 ## Optimization hints